Your property is your greatest investment. You need someone who will manage it well.

 If you own rental property, you’re aware of how significant that investment can be in both time and money.
 As a source of income, it can be highly lucrative, but only in the right hands.

 Many property investors don’t feel qualified to manage their property themselves.
 They may have enough capital to acquire real estate, but their expertise lies elsewhere.
 In these instances, they rely on others to manage the property for them.
-If the relationship works well, then the property owner benefits from having a qualified intermediary between them and their tenants, and the property manager gains a certain percentage of the rent profits in exchange for filling the space, working with tenants, and maintaining the building.
+If the relationship works well, then the property owner benefits from having a qualified intermediary between them and their tenants, and the commercial property manager gains a certain percentage of the rent profits in exchange for filling the space, working with tenants, and maintaining the building.

 However, sometimes a property manager isn’t able to do their job well—or, in the very worst cases, they may even prove to be untrustworthy.
 When this happens, the property owner can lose a lot of their investment.
 If you’re concerned about bad commercial property management, here are six signs you may need to switch.

 Your vacancy rate is high, or your rent income is low.

 Finding tenants to fill a space can be challenging, particularly in a tough economy.
 And sometimes, in order to close a deal, property managers need to offer more favorable terms.
 Finding the balance between filling a space and leasing it for under market value requires careful negotiation, and not all property managers are cut out for that.

 If your space remains vacant for too long, or if income from that space is below comparable spaces in your area, it could be an indication of negligence on the part of your property manager.